familyfriendlymikey/blender-vse/README.md

 - color strip
 - transitions
 - reverse strips
-- ctrl g make meta strip, ctrl shift remove it, tab to enter and exit
+- ctrl g make meta strip, ctrl alt g remove it, tab to enter and exit
 - `Right Click` an option with many strips selected > `apply to selected` to apply that value to all selected strips.

 ## More Hotkeys